Management

 Director and Professorial Fellow

 Prof Simon Finfer is a Professorial Fellow in the Critical Care Division at The George Institute for Global Health.
-He is a practicing critical care physician with an appointment as a Senior Staff Specialist at Royal North Shore Hospital and Director of Intensive Care at the Sydney Adventist Hospital, the largest not-for-profit hospital in New South Wales.
+He spent 35 years as a practicing critical care physician with an appointment as a Senior Staff Specialist at Royal North Shore Hospital and Director of Intensive Care at the Sydney Adventist Hospital, the largest not-for-profit hospital in New South Wales.
 Simon is an Adjunct Professor at the University of New South Wales, and a past-Chair of the Australian and New Zealand Intensive Care Society (ANZICS) Clinical Trials Group.
-He is a council member and past Chair of the International Sepsis Forum, a member of the Global Sepsis Alliance Board, and a member of the World Sepsis Day Steering Committee.
+He is a council member and past Chair of the International Sepsis Forum, and a Past Vice President of the Global Sepsis Alliance.
 Simon co-chaired the first two World Sepsis Congresses, two-day free online congresses that attracted over 35,000 registrants.
 His postgraduate qualifications include Fellowships of the Royal Colleges of Physicians, the Royal College of Anaesthetists and the College of Intensive Care Medicine.
 He was elected to the ANZICS Honour Roll in 2011 and in 2012 he was awarded an honorary doctorate (Doctor of Medicine) by The Friedrich-Schiller University in Germany, an honour awarded once every 10 years.
 Simon’s major research interest is the design and conduct of large scale randomised controlled trials in critical care.
 Simon is active in forging major international research collaborations that have conducted large scale clinical trials and epidemiological research to improve the treatment of critically ill and injured patients.
 He has published over 150 peer reviewed papers, many in the most prestigious journal in the world.
 He is frequently invited to lecture at major international conferences.
 Simon is an Editor of The Oxford Textbook of Critical Care (2nd Ed.), the Critical Care Section Editor for The Oxford Textbook of Medicine (6th Ed.), and was a guest editor for The New England Journal of Medicine from 2012 – 2014.
+Simon was appointed an Officer (AO) in the Order of Australia in the Queen’s Birthday Honours List 2020 for “distinguished service to intensive care medicine, to medical research and education, and to global health institutes”

-Dr Brett Abbenbroek, Program Manager Sepsis Australia & Asia Pacific Sepsis Alliance
+Dr Brett Abbenbroek, (RN BSc MPH PhD) Program Manager Sepsis Australia & Asia Pacific Sepsis Alliance, Executive Board Global Sepsis Alliance

-Brett has extensive critical care clinical, education and management experience.
+Dr Abbenbroek has extensive critical care clinical, education and management experience.
 Brett’s PhD considered the efficiency and effectiveness of critical care organisational models, and the association with patient and nurse outcomes.
-The impetus for this study was Brett’s role in commissioning and managing the transition of the general, cardiac and neuro ICU’s of Royal Prince Alfred Hospital into an integrated critical care ‘hot-floor’ service.
-Study findings aim to inform the Australasian Health Facility Guidelines for new and redeveloped ICU’s.
+Study findings inform the Australasian Health Facility Guidelines for new and redeveloped ICU’s.
 Brett has worked in Nepal, Vanuatu, China and Croatia on projects to establish cardiac surgical and critical care programs, and system wide service improvements.
 Concurrently, Brett has held a range of health policy, planning, project management, digital health and clinical safety advisory roles.
-As the coordinator for state wide clinical service planning for ICU, ED and medical retrieval services he worked with clinicians to develop and enhance the integration of critical care services across NSW.
-This led to a successful Treasury bid for funding to build and implement the electronic Record for Intensive Care (NSW), for which Brett was the Program Manager for Change and Adoption.
+As NSW statewide coordinator for critical care planning across intensive care, emergency and medical retrieval services he worked with clinicians to implement an integrated critical care service model, including the statewide electronic Record for Intensive Care (eRIC) program, on which Brett led change management and adoption.
 A health service planning and management consultancy business followed, leading to project manager roles within the Australian Commission on Safety and Quality in Health Care on a series of national eHealth clinical safety programs, electronic medication safety and the development of evidence based national clinical care standards.
+In his current role, Brett is driving implementation of the Australian Stopping Sepsis National Action Plan, the national Sepsis Clinical Care Standard for health services, and efforts to reduce the burden of sepsis across the Asia-Pacific region.

 Dr Ashwani Kumar